O-01/holbertonschool-simple_shell/README.md

 - `printf` - Formats and prints data.
 - `signal` - ANSI C signal handling.
 - `stat` - Display file or file system status.
+- `strcmp` - Compares two strings.
+- `strcpy` - Copys a string.
+- `strlen` - Calculates the length of a string.
+- `strncmp` - Compares two strings to the specific byte.
+- `strsep` - Extract token from string.
+- `waitpid` - Wait for process to change state.
+- `write` - Send a message to another user.
+- `close` - Close a file descriptor.
+- `open` - Open and possibly create a file.
+- `read` - Read a line from standard input.
+- `sleep` - Delay for a specified amount of time.

 ## FLOWCHART :chart_with_upwards_trend:
 ![image](https://github.com/O-01/holbertonschool-simple_shell/assets/126730794/589cd272-daba-4e13-b833-eae607e30767)